riotrah/vscode-prettier-problem-matcher/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about TypeScript + Webpack Problem Matchers
+about: Ask a question about Prettier Problem Matchers
 title: ''
 labels: 'type: question'
 assignees: ''